pr9000/doclang/iso-standard.md

 </doctag>
 ```

-The user is allowed to add sections or groups as he sees fit, but it is not a strong requirement,
+The user is allowed to add sections or groups as they see fit, but it is not a strong requirement,

 ```xml
 <doctag version="1.0.0">